Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Any one or a combination of these grains are healthy options for dogs of all shapes, sizes, ages, and breeds.

-If the food that you choose has at least one grain as a main ingredient, your dog is likely getting plenty of nutrients from the grains in the food.
+If the food you choose has at least one grain as a main ingredient, your dog is likely getting plenty of nutrients from the grains in the food.
 However, if the grains are lower on the ingredients list or there are no grains listed, you can add extra nutrition to the food by mixing a small amount of rice, corn, or another grain into the food before serving.
 The grains should make up no more than about 10% of your dog’s meal at any given time.

 man buying pet food

-Image Credit: LADO, Shutterstock
+Image By: LADO, Shutterstock

-divider-dog Final Thoughts
+divider-dog

 The verdict seems to be that we should embrace dog food that includes some grains, no matter what fads might be in place.
 Grains are good for most dogs and shouldn’t be shied away from other than in allergies.
-Luckily, plenty of dog food brands on the market include healthy grains in their formulas so you won’t be hard-pressed to find something that your pooch greatly enjoys.
+Luckily, plenty of dog food brands on the market include healthy grains in their formulas, so you won’t be hard-pressed to find something that your pooch greatly enjoys.

 Featured Image Credit: Jaromir Chalabala, Shutterstock